anaperezbarrera/Masters-Thesis/README.md

+# Master's Thesis
-## Master's Thesis - Occupational Characteristics as Drivers of Employment Levels in Europe
+## Occupational Characteristics as Drivers of Employment Levels in Europe
+### Author: Ana Pérez Barrera
 **Note that** this thesis was elaborated with confidential data from the EU Labor Force Survery (EU-LFS).
 However, if you wish to replicate my work, ...